 Oregon’s wines have benefited from the state’s varied but accommodating climate and unique terroirs.
 Most of its wineries are small and family owned, many producing fewer than 5,000 cases annually.
 They can be found sprinkled along country roads, tucked into mountain foothills, situated high above vineyards with breathtaking views of the landscape and now in downtown storefronts on historic main streets.

-Oregon’s has more than 400 wine tasting rooms and are worth the pilgrimage.
+Oregon’s has nearly 500 wine tasting rooms and are worth the pilgrimage.

 All of this made wine touring one of Oregon’s top draws.
 In 2013 (the most recent year for which statistics are available), wine-related tourism contributed an estimated $207.5 million in revenues to the Oregon economy.